tchrist1/Dollarsmiley-App2/PROVIDER_PINS_AI_PROMPT.md

 ## The Critical Bug
 Provider pins weren't appearing because the `user_type` field was missing from the data normalization layer, preventing the filtering logic from identifying providers.

+**Note**: Users can have three types: "Customer", "Provider", or "Hybrid".
+Provider pins should include both "Provider" AND "Hybrid" users since Hybrid users can also provide services.

 ## Data Flow (Must ALL Work Together)

 ### 1. Database → RPC Functions